 - others as needed (e.g. person(s) responsible for health and safety/biosafety, biostatisticians, ethicists, public relations liaisons).

-The ACC reports to the senior institutional administrator responsible for animal ethics and care (e.g. VP Research, President, CEO).
+The animal care committee reports to the senior institutional administrator responsible for animal ethics and care (e.g. VP Research, President, CEO).

 CCAC assessment panels carry out visits to institutions participating in CCAC programs.
 Assessments are based on CCAC guidelines, policies, and associated documents, and the panel reviews all aspects of the animal ethics and care program pertaining to research, teaching, and testing.
 The panel also assesses procedures and facilities for proper animal ethics and care, and notes any matters that may not be in accordance with the CCAC’s guidelines and policies.
 The panel then reports its observations and recommendations to the CCAC Assessment and Certification Committee.

-Each assessment panel is comprised of at least one scientist/instructor and a veterinarian, selected for their experience in animal experimentation and care relevant to the institution to be visited.
-Each panel also includes a community representative, usually drawn from the geographical area of the institution.
+Each assessment panel is comprised of at least one scientist/instructor and a veterinarian, and may include instructors, facility managers and technicians, who are familiar with the species and type of work undertaken in the institution to be assessed.
+Each panel also includes at least one community representative, ideally chosen from the geographical area of the institution to be visited to provide a local, public perspective on the panel.
 A CCAC associate director of assessment is present at every assessment visit as an ex officio member of the assessment panel.
 All panel members, except for CCAC employees, serve voluntarily and without remuneration, except expenses.

 The Assessment and Certification Committee is a CCAC standing committee responsible for the assessment and certification of animal ethics and care programs of academic, government, and private organizations.
 The committee oversees the proper functioning of the CCAC Assessment and Certification program.